avineet4/avineet4/README.md

 -👀 I’m interested in AI and ML

--🌱 I’m currently learning C++, java, python and swift.
+-🌱 I’m currently learning C++, python and swift.

 -💞️ I’m looking to collaborate on some open source projects